A Modular Graph-Native Query Optimization Framework: Query Transformation

 \section{Query Transformation}

-In this section, we first present the intermediate representation (IR) abstraction for \patrels.
-Then we introduce how \gopt~ transforms queries from diverse graph query languages into a unified logical plan based on IR, followed by a type inference and validation phase to ensure that the type constriants in the plan adhere to the graph schema.
+To allow different query languages to plug into \gopt, we present the {unified} graph intermediate representation (\ir) for \patrels~and describe interfaces to convert queries into this format. \eat{Then we introduce the method of type inference and validation to ensure that the plan's type constraints comply with the graph schema.}